joergi/MagPiDownloader/windows/README.md

 Download the normal issues:
   `./magpi-issue-downloader.ps1`

-~~Download a specific range of normal issues:
+Download a specific range of normal issues:
-  `./magpi-issue-downloader.ps1 -f 42 -l 52`~~
+  `./magpi-issue-downloader.ps1 -f 42 -l 52`
-  (not working yet, will be fixed soon)

 Download the special issues / books `./magpi-special-issue-downloader.ps1`

-Download the education issues `./magpi-education-downloader.ps1`

-Télécharger les traductions françaises:
-  `./magpi-issue-downloader_french.ps1`

-Scarica i temi tradotti traduzione:
-  `./magpi-issue-downloader_french.ps1`

-Descargue la traducción española:
-  `./magpi-issue-downloader_spanish.ps1`

-הורד את הבעיות מתורגמות העבריות:
-  `./magpi-issue-downloader_hebrew.ps1`

 =======
 All the issues are downloadable for free on [https://www.raspberrypi.org/magpi/issues/](https://www.raspberrypi.org/magpi/issues/)